Filip7/workcd-go/README.md

-# workcd-g
+# workcd

-A fast directory changer for your terminal using fuzzy finding.
+Directory changer for your terminal using fuzzy finding.
 Quickly navigate to any subdirectory within your workspace using `fzf` for interactive selection.

 This started as a zsh script that was vibe coded.
 But I wanted more features and easier editing of the code.
 So this is a vibe coded Go port, but it's human verified.

-> [!NOTE]
-> Plan is to rewrite as many parts as possible in version 2.0, because I'm not happy with many vibe coded parts, and I prefer writing code myself.
-> Work in progress...

 ## Features

 - **Fast fuzzy finding**: Uses `fzf` for interactive directory selection
 - **Configurable base directory**: Set your workspace root in a YAML config file
 - **Editor integration**: Optionally open your editor after changing directories
-- **Shell integration**: Seamlessly integrates with bash/zsh through a simple function
+- **Shell integration**: currently uses a helper shell script

 ## Installation

 ### Prerequisites

-- Go 1.24.6 or later
+- Go 1.25.1 or later
 - `fzf` (fuzzy finder) - Install from [junegun/fzf](https://github.com/junegunn/fzf)

 ### Build from source